yifso/nteract/packages/kernel-relay/README.md

 # @nteract/kernel-relay

-This package provides a GraphQL API for managing communication between a Jupyter kernel and clients.
-The package allows users to launch kernels, subscribe to the status of a kernel, send Jupyter messages from a client to a kernel, and more.
+This package provides a GraphQL API for managing communication between a Jupyter kernel and front-end clients.
+The package allows users to control and monitor kernels.

+Through GraphQL queries and mutations, the API enables the user to launch kernels, subscribe to the status of a kernel, send Jupyter messages from a client to a kernel, and more.

 ## Installation